-In accordance with Article 7 (1) no. 1 of the KfW Law, in my capacity as Federal Minister of Finance, I assumed the position of Chairman of the Board of Supervisory Directors for 2017 from my colleague Sigmar Gabriel, Federal Minister for Economic Affairs and Energy.
+In accordance with Article 7 (1) no. 1 of the KfW Law, the Federal Minister for Economic Affairs and Energy at the time, Brigitte Zypries, as of 1 January 2018 assumed the position of Chair of the Board of Supervisory Directors from me in my former capacity as Federal Minister of Finance.

 Annual financial statements

-KPMG AG, which was appointed auditor for the 2016 financial year, has audited the annual financial statements and the management report of KfW as well as the consolidated financial statements and the group management report of KfW Group, all of which were prepared as of 31 December 2016 by the Executive Board, and issued an unqualified auditor’s report thereon.
-The financial statements and the management report of KfW were prepared in accordance with the provisions of the German Commercial Code (HGB), and the consolidated financial statements and the group management report were prepared in accordance with International Financial Reporting Standards (IFRS) as applicable within the European Union.
+Ernst & Young GmbH, which was appointed auditor for the 2017 financial year, has audited the annual financial statements and the management report of KfW as well as the consolidated financial statements and the group management report of KfW Group, all of which were prepared as of 31 December 2017 by the Executive Board, and issued an unqualified auditor’s report thereon.
+The financial statements and the management report were prepared in accordance with the provisions of the German Commercial Code (HGB) and the consolidated financial statements and the group management report were prepared in accordance with International Financial Reporting Standards (IFRS) as applicable within the European Union.

-At its meeting on 28 March 2017, the Board of Supervisory Directors approved the financial statements and the consolidated financial statements, both of which were prepared by the Executive Board, as stipulated in Article 9 (2) of the KfW Law, following a recommendation by the Audit Committee.
+At its meeting on 11 April 2018, the Board of Supervisory Directors approved the financial statements and the consolidated financial statements, both of which were prepared by the Executive Board, as stipulated in Article 9 (2) of the KfW Law, following a recommendation by the Audit Committee

 THE BOARD OF SUPERVISORY DIRECTORS